bluesillybeard/Pinc2/build.md

 - On posix (`#if defined (__unix) || (__linux)`):
     - an implementation of the C standard library, as well as `dlfcn.h` - I have yet to find a posix C compiler without these
 - On windows (`#if defined (_WIN32)`):
-    - `windows.h` from at least windows XP / Server Edition 2003 - Clang, GCC, and cl.exe have this built-in
+    - Linkage to kernel32.dll (which is a guarantee by default for any valid compiler that supports windows)

 Of course, all of the options in settings.md work just the same as in cmake.

-Example: `gcc -Ipinc/include -Ipinc/src -Ipinc/ext pinc/src/unitybuild.c -c -o build/libpinc.o`
+Example: `gcc -Iinclude -Isrc -Iext src/unitybuild.c -c -o build/libpinc.o`

+Example that disables errors: `gcc -DPINC_ENABLE_ERROR_USER=0 -DPINC_ENABLE_ERROR_ASSERT=0 -Iinclude -Isrc -Iext src/unitybuild.c -c -o build/libpinc.o`

 In case you missed it in the readme, anything that isn't baked into the compiler is either loaded dynamically or baked into Pinc itself.
 So you do not need any additional libraries and headers to build.
 You may still need libraries (such as SDL2) based on what window backends you have enabled.